 Civil Rights Program

-DoDEA Civil Rights Program is a collaborative process designed to help DoDEA recognize and take reasonable steps to eliminate unlawful discrimination in DoDEA schools, programs, activities, and workplaces, as required under Executive Order 13160.
-DoDEA is committed to operating in a discrimination-free manner and promoting an inclusive, welcoming environment for all students, employees, and "other beneficiaries" (anyone who is not a DoDEA student or employee, such as parents, visitors, or volunteers).
+The DoWEA Civil Rights Program (CRP) is an operational compliance program that helps to recognize and take reasonable steps to protect against unlawful discrimination in DoWEA schools, programs, activities, and workplaces, as required under Executive Order (EO) 13160.
+DoWEA is committed to operating in a discrimination-free manner and promoting a welcoming environment for all students, employees, and "other beneficiaries" (anyone who is not a DoWEA student or employee, such as parents, visitors, or volunteers).

 Upholding EO 13160 Compliance